 It is a kind of lifetime feedback by which you can get reports on the users who press «report spam» in your certain email.

-Usually a report is formed in ARF (Abuse Reporting Format)that contains a sent email, and user’s address and other data that’ll help sender to react (mark as a complaint in statistics, deactivate a customer).
+Usually, a report is formed in ARF (Abuse Reporting Format)that contains a sent email, and user’s address and other data that’ll help the sender to react (mark as a complaint in statistics, deactivate a customer).

 Altcraft recommends — set at least three boxes: